 In this lesson, you will learn why businesses need reports, what the parts of a typical business report are, some types of reports that may be needed, and a simple process for writing a business report.

 8. Using Customer Criteria to Evaluate Project Proposals

-In this lesson, we will discuss the need for the project proposal evaluation and create a project evaluation worksheet.
-You will then be able to practice using the worksheet by selecting the better project.
+In this lesson, we'll discuss the need for the project proposal evaluation and create a project evaluation worksheet.
+You'll then be able to practice using the worksheet by selecting the better project.

 Earning College Credit